David-Salazar/ggtails/README.md

 <!-- badges: end -->

 The goal of ggtails is to make the use of fat tails specific plots as easy as possible within the usual `ggplot2` framework.
+To do so, I took the computational steps in the great `evir` package and turned them into `ggplot2` stats.

 ## Installation